semaphoreci/docs/user-management-and-permissions_5c07ccc604286304a71d0252.md

 ## Owner

 The creator of organization is its owner.
-There cannot be multiple owners, but it is possible to transfer the ownership.
-In order to do that, please [contact support](mailto:support@semaphoreci.com).
+There cannot be multiple owners, but it is possible to [transfer the ownership](https://docs.semaphoreci.com/article/106-user-management-and-permissions#transferring-ownership-of-an-organization).

 ### Project permissions